 NOTE – There is an instance of the Virtual Channel Reception Function for each Virtual Channel.

-The Virtual Channel Reception Function shall extract data units contained in the Data Field of the Transfer Frames, and deliver them to the user (i.e., the Packet Extraction Function, the Octet Stream Extraction Function, or the VCA Service user).
+The Virtual Channel Reception Function shall extract data units contained in the Data Field of the Transfer Frames, and deliver them to the user (i.e., the Packet Extraction Function, the Octet Stream Extraction Function, or the MAPA Service user).

 If there is a user of the VC_OCF Service for a particular Virtual Channel, OCF_SDUs contained in the Operational Control Field of the Transfer Frames shall be extracted and delivered to the user.